nybrandnewschool/tk-multi-commands/README.md

 ## API
 ### Command Module Basics
 Command modules may subclass app.Command and app.Panel and register their subclasses in a module level `register` function.
 Command modules may also include an `unregister` function which can be used to perform cleanup.
+Commands are grouped into submenus based on the "group" property.
+The default groups are Commands and Panels.
 ```
 from tk_multi_commands import app, context, engine

 class MyCommand(app.Command):
+    name = 'MyCommand'
+    properties = {
+        'icon': ...,
+        'description': ...,
+    }
     ...

 def register():